 The system under development is an enterprise service management architecture.
-Its purpose is the control and automation of the life cycle of software products and services across distributed environments.
-This system will manage information about the physical structure of the target environment, its runtime state, the available software and services, and the dependencies between them.
-Moreover, it will interact with the physical elements through a well-defined information model, in order to abstract from the complexity and heterogeneity of enterprise systems.
+Its purpose is the control and automation of life cycle of software products and services across distributed environments.
+The system will manage information about the physical structure of the target environment, its runtime state, the available software and services, and the dependencies between them.
+It will interact with the physical elements through a well-defined information model, in order to abstract from the complexity and heterogeneity of enterprise systems.

 The development of an enterprise system like the one described in this paper is a complex process.
-The system must be deployed over a distributed environment, and operate with an adequate quality of service, ensuring its high availability, fault tolerance, and scalability.
-Some representative non-functional requirements are:
+The system must be deployed over a distributed environment, and operate with an adequate quality of service, ensuring its high availability, fault tolerance, or scalability.
+Some representative nonfunctional requirements are: